yjh0410/RT-ODLab/models/detectors/yolov8/README.md

 | YOLOv8-L  | 8xb16  |  640  |          50.7          |        68.3       |       165.7       |         43.7       | [ckpt](https://github.com/yjh0410/RT-ODLab/releases/download/yolo_tutorial_ckpt/yolov8_l_coco.pth) |

 - For training, we train YOLOv8 series with 500 epochs on COCO.
-- For data augmentation, we use the large scale jitter (LSJ), Mosaic augmentation and Mixup augmentation, following the setting of [YOLOv8](https://github.com/ultralytics/yolov8).
+- For data augmentation, we use the random affine, hsv augmentation, mosaic augmentation and mixup augmentation, following the setting of [YOLOv8](https://github.com/ultralytics/yolov8).
 - For optimizer, we use AdamW with weight decay 0.05 and base per image lr 0.001 / 64, which is different from the official YOLOv8.
 We have tried SGD, but it has weakened performance.
 For example, when using SGD, YOLOv8-N's AP was only 35.8%, lower than the current result (36.8 %), perhaps because some hyperparameters were not set properly.
 - For learning rate scheduler, we use linear decay scheduler.